Heart examination

 Acquired valvular diseases

-Infections or inflammation of the heart can cause damage to the mitral valve and result in mitral valve failure.
+Infections or inflammation in the heart can lead to damage to the mitral valve and result in mitral valve regurgitation.

 Malnutrition